-Clean the carburetor in a well-ventilated area, and take care that there is no spark or flame anywhere near the working area; this includes any appliance with a pilot light.
-Because of the danger of highly flammable liquids, do not use gasoline or low-flash point solvent to clean the carburetor.
+Gasoline and low-flash point solvents can be flammable and/or explosive and cause severe burns.
+Clean the carburetor in a well ventilated area, and take care that there are no sparks or flame anywhere near the working area; this includes any appliance with a pilot light.
+Do not use gasoline or a low-flash point solvent to clean the carburetor.